nextflow-io/training/docs/basic_training/containers.md

 docker pull <container-name>
 ```

-You can check a container has been pulled using the `images` command.
+You can check if a container has been pulled using the `images` command.
 For example:

 ```bash
 docker images